Koldy PHP Framework — Session

 Transport

-Cookie Transport (default)
+Cookie transport (default)

 'transport' => [

-'type' => 'cookie',
+'type' => 'cookie', // default; can be omitted entirely

 ],

-Header Transport
+Header transport

 'transport' => [